What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Remember, titles don’t matter as much at the early-stage.
 You want to focus on evaluating someone’s full body of work vs hiring for a title.

-If you need more advice on making for your first SaaS sales hire at your startup, feel free to get in touch with us.
+If you need more advice on making your first SaaS sales hire at your startup, feel free to get in touch with us.

-Even if you don’t end up working with Captivate Talent on your first sales hire search, we’re happy to help point you in the right direction for any questions you might have for this key hire.
+Even if you don't end up working with Captivate Talent on your first sales hire search, we're happy to help point you in the right direction for any questions you might have about this key hire.

 Additional resources